 The team at CONICET are working on the research project: ‘Water security and governance in a transnational Andean scenario: Analysis of the role of hydroclimatic information on water management in Chile and Argentina.’

-We work with the Institute of Environment and Water Management (IEWM) in Kenya to offer placements to UWE undergraduates who are interested in conducting water research overseas.
+We have worked with the Institute of Environment and Water Management (IEWM) in Kenya to offer placements to UWE undergraduates who are interested in conducting water research overseas.

 The Institute for Natural Resources (INR) is supporting IWSN efforts to improve water quality security in the uMngeni River Basin through applied research, direct operational and policy support, and advocacy.

-We work with the Joint Effort to Save the Environment (JESE) in Uganda to offer placements to UWE undergraduates who are interested in conducting water research overseas.
+We have worked with the Joint Effort to Save the Environment (JESE) in Uganda to offer placements to UWE undergraduates who are interested in conducting water research overseas.

-We work with the National Association of Professional Environmentalists (NAPE) in Uganda to offer placements to UWE undergraduates who are interested in conducting water research overseas.
+We have worked with the National Association of Professional Environmentalists (NAPE) in Uganda to offer placements to UWE undergraduates who are interested in conducting water research overseas.

 The team at Pontificia Universidad Católica de Chile are working on the research project: ‘Water security and governance in a transnational Andean scenario: Analysis of the role of hydroclimatic information on water management in Chile and Argentina.’